apichecker-com/docs/README.md

 # Pause uptime monitoring during deployment

-You probably will want to pause monitoring during releases or deployments.
+You probably will want to pause ApiChecker Monitoring during your application or websites releases or deployments.
-We have API for pause/resume monitoring - it's also served by GraphQL:
+We have API for pause/resume ApiChecker monitoring - it's also served by GraphQL:

-In case if you want to stop one monitor in application:
+In case if you want to stop one `monitor` in `application`:
 ```graphql
 mutation {
     changeMonitorStatus(monitorId: "{yourMonitorID}", enable: true, delay:20000)
 }
 ```

-In case if you want to stop whole application monitoring, including all nested monitors:
+In case if you want to stop whole `application` monitoring, including all nested `monitors`:
 ```graphql
 mutation {
   changeApplicationStatus(applicationId: "{yourAppId}", enable: false, delay: 1000)